 Air conditioners in Kansas City work hard into September to keep homes comfortable, and they often run into the same common problems.
-Even though the back-to-school season is almost here, AC systems have several more weeks until they can take a rest.
 Whenever you experience a breakdown, you can trust A.B.
 May to give you exceptional home service from start to finish.
 Below are the five most common problems with air conditioners we see every day.

 Sometimes you can hear the AC running, but the house is just not cool enough.
 A lack of cold air often happens because of low refrigerant and leaks in your refrigerant system.
 Other signs that you are low on refrigerant are frost on your AC evaporator coils and an extra-long time to cool down the house when the heat hits hard.
 Your air conditioner uses refrigerant to absorb heat, so low levels can cause the air to blow warmer than usual.